A young diabetic woman holds a syringe pen to inject insulin.

 Evidence suggests that several different patient groups are at risk of insulin-related harm.
 Some of these groups are particularly vulnerable, with multiple interacting factors that influence their care.
 We identified that an investigation may offer most learning by focusing on insulin-related harm to:

-For each of these groups an investigation will consider:
+For each of these groups the investigation considers:

-We will begin this work by focusing on people with mental health diagnoses at risk of suicide.
-We expect to publish this first report in January 2026, with two further reports covering older people with memory difficulties and people with a learning disability being published in May 2026 and July 2026.
+Our first report focuses on people with mental health diagnoses at risk of suicide.
+Two further reports covering older people with memory difficulties and people with a learning disability will be published in summer 2026.